Purpose of RFP

 Contracts or agreements for all rotating exhibits will be established between the Foundation and Artists or Organizations.
-Terms and stipulations of contracts and agreements will vary by exhibit.
+Terms and stipulations of contracts and agreements will vary by the exhibit.
 Contracts will include language detailing ownership, sales, copyright law, liability, other insurance coverage, and any negotiated remuneration.

 Click here to view a sample Rotating Art Exhibits Agreement.

 Funding and Public Relations

 The Foundation will fund general expenses for rotating exhibits through its annual Arts and Culture operating budget.
 This includes personnel, supplies, basic equipment, and public relations expenses.
 Rotating exhibits will be promoted through various means including social media, digital signage throughout MSP, public and private receptions, the Foundation and MSP websites, and feature articles in internal publications.
 Community art publications will also be used to market select exhibits and advertise the exhibition calendar.
 When appropriate and feasible, the Foundation or MAC will generate publicity through the local and national media to attract attention to MSP and promote exhibits.

 All questions regarding this RFP should be submitted in writing to the information contact listed below: